Gorn41/AgenticEvals/README.md

 ### Running a Subset with Validation

-You can run only certain benchmarks alongside validation by passing their names before the flags:
+You can run only certain core benchmarks with validation reporting (metrics/proxies) by passing their names before the flags:

 ```bash
 python3 run.py --model gemma-3-4b-it fraud_detection inventory_management \